 Green Power at CBST

 Since June 6, 2014, CBST has been a part of the EPA’s Green Power Partnership, and we are proud to get over 100% of our electricity from renewable resources such as wind and solar power.
 In keeping with CBST’s and the Green Team’s mission to protect and heal the earth and those on it, we are proud to be a part of this partnership- in fact, we are the only Jewish, Religious institution on this list.

 Congregation Beit Simchat Torah is New York City's synagogue serving gays, lesbians, bisexuals, transgender people, and their family and friends.
 Jewish tradition teaches to wisely shepherd and preserve the earth, and to protect the health of all.
 For that reason, the Congregation chose to use green power, which creates no greenhouse gases, no acid rain, and none of the emissions that cause health problems such as asthma, emphysema, lung cancer, birth defects and heart disease.
 The world's largest GLBTQ synagogue, CBST serves as a model for its community.
 It ran a campaign to encourage members to sign up for green power for their homes at the same time that the synagogue switched its facilities over to green power, and congregants were very receptive to the idea.
 Says Director of Operations Assaf Astrinsky, "Green power enables us to help make Jewish tradition meaningful in the lives of our congregants."

 Our Synagogue at 130 West 30th Street is Green By Design

-Tell us what you’re doing to help fulfill the mitzvah of shomrei adamah, safeguarding creation.
-(Drop the Green Team a line at email@example.com.)
-And join the Green Team.
-You’ll help our community become greener still.
+Tell us what you’re doing to help fulfill the mitzvah of shomrei adamah, safeguarding creation, or find out more about the Team by writing to email@example.com.